sqlancer/sqlancer/CONTRIBUTING.md

 2. Do not end the subject line with a period.
 For example, write "Refactor the handling of indexes" rather than "Refactor the handling of indexes.".
 3. Use the imperative mood in the subject line.
 For example, write "Refactor the handling of indexes" rather than "Refactoring" or "Refactor**ed** the handling of indexes".

 Please also pay attention to a clean commit history.
 Rather than merging with the main branch, use `git rebase` to rebase your commits on the main branch.
-Sometimes, it might happen that you discover an issue only after having already created a commit, for example, when an issue is found by `mvn verify` in the Travis CI.
+Sometimes, it might happen that you discover an issue only after having already created a commit, for example, when an issue is found by `mvn verify` in the CI checks.
 Do not introduce a separate commit for such issues.
 If the issue was introduced by the last commit, you can fix the issue, and use `git commit --amend` to change the latest commit.
 If the change was introduced by one of the previous commits, you can use `git rebase -i` to change the respective commit.
 If you already have a number of such commits, you can use `git squash` to "collapse" multiple commits into one.
 For more information, you might want to read [How (and Why!) to Keep Your Git Commit History Clean](https://about.gitlab.com/blog/2018/06/07/keeping-git-commit-history-clean/) written by Kushal Pandya.